dcbasham/Stackathon/hackernews-tutorial/GraphQL.md

 - parent keyword:
 - important to note that every GraphQL resolver function actually receives four input arguments.
 As the remaining three are not needed in our scenario right now, we’re simply omitting them.
-Don’t worry, you’ll get to know them soon. https://www.howtographql.com/graphql-js/2-a-simple-query/ the argument of parent (or sometimes root) is the result of the previous resolver execution level. === Each nesting level
+Don’t worry, you’ll get to know them soon. https://www.howtographql.com/graphql-js/2-a-simple-query/ the argument of parent (or sometimes root) is the result of the previous resolver execution level (Each nesting level )
 - Each level of nesting (i.e. nested curly braces) corresponds to one resolver execution level.
-This query is 2 levels: <br>
+-  This query is 2 levels: <br>
 query _{_
 feed _{_
 id